-$\bullet$ \emph{Resolution limitations}---As shown in Figure\,\ref{fig:RunI_distance}, during BSI processes, the pericenter distances between sBHs may become smaller than the gravitational softening length $\epsilon$, even the minimum cell size $\delta_{\rm min}$.
-In this case, the gas distribution between the BBH becomes numerically unresolved, which may introduce an effect on the orbital dynamics.
 In addition, we set the initial semi-major axis of the BBH to $\sim 0.1\,R_{\rm H}$ and $\sim 0.2\,R_{\rm H}$ with an eccentricity of 0.01 due to resolution limitations.
 Although newly formed BBHs typically have semi-major axes on the order of $R_{\rm H}/\rm few$ with high eccentricities, these highly eccentric BBHs may undergo decay in both semi-major axis and eccentricity in a dense gaseous environment.
 For BBHs with smaller initial semi-major axes, the BBH mergers probability during the BSI process is higher in the Gas-Free case\,\citep[see Figure 5 in][]{Fabj2024MNRAS}.
 However, for three-body systems with higher initial binding energy, we speculate that the gas will have less influence on the BSI process.

 \emph{$\bullet$ Accretion of sBH}---Accretion onto sBHs can significantly affect the structure and dynamics of their CSDs, thereby affecting the energy dissipation of the triple system.
 However, the detailed physics of sBH accretion within AGN disks remains poorly understood.
 Our simulations suggest hyper-Eddington accretion rates\,($>10^5\,\dot{M}_{\rm Edd}$), which likely induce strong feedback effects, potentially causing substantial deviations from the idealized flows studied here.
 Moreover, due to resolution limitations, the minimum accretion radius in our simulations is approximately $0.006\,R_{\rm H} > 10^4\,r_{\rm g}$, potentially leading to an overestimation of the accretion rate.
 In contrast, \citet{Rowan2025arXiv} modeled three non-accreting sBHs.
 Relative to realistic BSI processes in AGN disks, our accreting setup may underestimate the impact of gas, while the non-accreting model in \citet{Rowan2025arXiv} may overestimate it.
 This implies that the actual BBH merger probability during BSI in AGN disks could be even higher than reported in this study.
 Further investigation of this issue is warranted.